tcz001/tcz001.github.io/_posts/2016-07-27-security-mitm-attack-via-evil-twin-ap.md

 ### Prepare

-- A router with OpenWRT
+- A router with OpenWRT (If you want to try on your laptop, try aircrack-ng also)
 - Desktop for auditing

 ### Quick Start